matter-labs/zksync-lite-docs/docs/api/sdk/python/tutorial.md

 * `add_change_pub_key`
 * `add_force_exit`

-After `BatchBuilder` object accumulated different transaction and when it's needed to execute them `build` method must be called.<br>It returns `BatchResult` object.
-It contains : singed transactions objects, etherium signature and total fees
+After the `BatchBuilder` object accumulated different transactions and when it's needed to execute them `build` method must be called.<br>It returns `BatchResult` object.
+It contains: singed transactions objects, etherium signature, and total fees
 For execution there must be called `submit_batch_builder_txs_batch` method of `ZkSyncProviderInterface` object.

 **Usage examples**: